How to Stock Your Pantry for Back-to-School Ease. Ideas and tips for what to have on hand, so mealtime and meal prep is simple, easy, and stress-free.

 Stocking your kitchen with versatile staples truly is the easiest way to make mealtime a snap.

-Tip: Before you begin stocking up, make sure to clean out old and outdated items from your freezer and pantry!
+Tip: Before you begin stocking up, clean out old and outdated items from your freezer and pantry!

 Back-to-School Freezer Items: